TheMatjaz/matjaz.it/content/post/032-unique-constraint-on-null-values-in-postgresql.md

 +++
 lastmod = "2017-03-21T20:49:27+01:00"
-description = "Distinguishing between NULL values is impossible, as per SQL standard.These are my favorite workarounds for one and multiple columns." aliases = [] tags = ["database", "postgresql", "null", "unique", "tutorial"] priority = 0.5
+description = "Distinguishing between NULL values is impossible, as per SQL standard.
+These are my favorite workarounds for one and multiple columns." aliases = [] tags = ["database", "postgresql", "null", "unique", "tutorial"] priority = 0.5